seetee-io/seetee-io/README.md

 npm install && npm run build && npm run export
 ```

 This will output the static build in `out/`.
-This build can be hosted statically on a webserver without the need of a Node.js server.
+That build can then be hosted statically on a webserver without the need for a Node.js server.

+## Deployment

+Every merge to `master` will be deployed automatically on Netlify.